 How do I apply?

 - File the Free Application for Federal Student Aid (FAFSA).
-You can file a FAFSA as early as January 1, and the priority deadline for incoming students is February 15 and April 15 for returning students.
+You can file a FAFSA as early as October 1.
+The priority deadline for incoming students is February 15 and April 15 for returning students.

 - Complete the CSS/Financial Aid PROFILE®, a single online form that allows you to apply for scholarships from over 300 colleges.
 Remember, we will only receive your form if you add Stevens Institute of Technology as a college in your PROFILE® using CSS school code number 2819.